Vivek-04022001/documentation/docs/glossary.md

     A function with signature `config => config`.
     It gets the Volto configuration registry, and it must return it back after mutating it.
     It's similar to `GenericSetup` profiles in the Plone backend.
-    An add-on must provide a default configuration loader that is always loaded when Volto runs.
+    An add-on must provide a default configuration loader that's always loaded when Volto runs.
     An add-on can have multiple configuration loaders, and they can be loaded optionally from the Volto configuration.

 Configuration registry